CANADA FX DEBT-C$ rises for third day as equities surge

 TORONTO, April 9 (Reuters) - The Canadian dollar rose against the U.S. currency on Thursday as global equity markets surged on optimism about the U.S. banking sector, whetting appetite for risk in the foreign exchange market.

-An upbeat earnings estimate from Wells Fargo (WFC.N: Quote), the fourth-largest bank in the United States, helped to light the fire under equity markets.
+An upbeat earnings estimate from Wells Fargo (WFC.N), the fourth-largest bank in the United States, helped to light the fire under equity markets.
 [ID:nN09260398]

 "The overall trend in the market was pointing toward further strength, with the risk appetite continuing and even increasing further today on the back of good guidance from Wells Fargo," said Matthew Strauss, senior currency strategist at RBC Capital Markets.